Your role in safe care

 Safety concerns

-If you have a safety concern or question, or you think something unsafe has happened, tell someone on your care team as soon as you can.
+If you have a safety concern or question, or you think something unsafe has happened, tell someone on your care team as soon as you can so that they can help you.

 - the manager of the care area or ask to speak with someone from site administration